failedrequest/check_lagg_failover/README.md

 Tested with a lagg interface consisting of two ports ("laggport"), although it should work with any number of ports.

-Tested on FreeBSD 9.2-RELEASE-p5.
+Tested on FreeBSD 10.3-STABLE 11.2-STABLE and 12.0.STABLE

-If you can confirm this plugin to work with other versions or configurations, please contact me so I can update this section.
-Thank you!